 Syed Asad Taqvi is a young community leader from a migrant family who thrives on motivating and inspiring others.
 Syed is a community support team leader with the City of Darebin, where he helps communities navigate issues of connection, employment and education.
 With a background in arts and career development, Syed also speaks multiple languages where he directly supports culturally and linguistically diverse groups.

 Ashley is a Senior Corporate Affairs and Stakeholder Management executive with extensive experience across the economic, education, justice and health sectors.
 Mr McInnes is currently employed by La Trobe University as the Director of Communications and Stakeholder External Engagement and the University City of the Future Group.
 He is currently a board member of NORTH Link and a working group for the Leukemia Foundation while also on an advisory body for the Shirley Robinson Childcare Centre in Coburg.

-Mariella Teuira is the Community Manager at Itiki sporting club of Glenroy.
+Mariella Teuira is the Community Manager at Itiki Sporting Club of Glenroy.
 She is an experienced Sports Coordinator and Program Manager having held roles in the sector across Melbourne’s North and West for the last 15 years.
-Mariella is a strong advocate who brings a grounded understanding of needs for culturally and linguistically diverse backgrounds groups in her community, particularly young people.
+Mariella is a strong advocate who brings a grounded understanding of the needs of culturally and linguistically diverse groups in her community, particularly young people.
 She has qualifications in community services.

 Kate Rattigan, Deputy Secretary, People and Executive Services at the Department of Education and Training